- Visit Regis

 If you have a documented disability and wish to request accommodations during Accuplacer, please contact Courtney Mulligan, Director, Student Disability and Accessibility Services at firstname.lastname@example.org or 781-768-7384.
 Please also review the information in the Student Disability Services Packet.

-On campus Accuplacer sessions are now complete for Summer 2015.
-Please contact Rachel Arno, Director of Academic Advising, with questions regarding taking an Accuplacer assessment.
+On campus Accuplacer sessions are now open for January 2016.
+Please contact Jonathan Chen, Coordinator of Academic Advising, with questions regarding taking an Accuplacer assessment.

 Director, Student Disability and Accessibility Services